F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/hello_world.rst

         if (ret < 0)
             rte_panic("Cannot init EAL\n");

-This call finishes the initialization process that was started before main() is called (in case of a Linuxapp environment).
+This call finishes the initialization process that was started before main() is called (in case of a Linux environment).
 The argc and argv arguments are provided to the rte_eal_init() function.
 The value returned is the number of parsed arguments.